 Explicit values in evaluation

-Evaluation is about determining the value of something, whether it’s a policy, program, e-bike, or coffee machine.
+Evaluation is about determining the value of something, whether it’s a policy, a program, a funding bid, a student’s performance, or a scientific study.
 In everyday life, we are all constantly evaluating things.
 How well did the Prime Minister perform in her last media interview?
 Which school should we send our kids to?
-Do I need a haircut?
 Am I a good cook?
-The essential feature of evaluation is that is asks how good something is.
+The essential feature of evaluation is that is asks how good something is (Davidson, 2005).

 Choosing a school, we’re more likely to think slowly and carefully.
 We’ll probably visit several schools, meet the principal and some teachers, look at their educational achievement stats, walk around and check out the vibe of the place.
 We might make a list of considerations, and rate each school against each consideration.

 Professional evaluation is a bit like choosing a school, in that we’re doing it systematically.
-We’re not just gathering facts and figures, we’re also looking to explicitly identify what considerations would tell us a policy or program is good, and we’re using those considerations, together with facts and figures, to make a reasoned judgement.
+We’re not just gathering facts and figures, we’re also looking to explicitly identify features of good quality or value, and we’re using those features as a yardstick when we look at the facts and figures, to make a reasoned judgement.

 Professional evaluation is different from choosing a school, though, in that we are not doing it based on our personal preferences.
 We have to make a warranted judgement, on an agreed basis, that people with a stake in the policy or program will find valid.